thebullbrew/BullMint_POLYGON_NFT_OPENZEPPLIN/README.md

 - Update royalty receiver if you want royalties sent to a different wallet.
 - Public mint is disabled by default after deployment.
 Enable it by calling togglePublicMint(true) from the owner wallet.

-## Contract Settings (At this point you will see your own contract settings - hopefully that's what you did.)

-Collection Name:
-TheBullBrewCollection

-Symbol:
-BRW

-Maximum Supply:
-1000 NFTs

-Mint Price:
-0.01 POL

 ## Security: